iogf/keycmd/README.md

 autocall(setup)
 ~~~

-You should modify the mapping passed to openwith mode according to your needs.

 **Opening files**

-Vy uses xdg-open application to open files.
+Keycmd uses xdg-open application to open files.
 Check the manpages for xdg-open program.
 Suppose you have defined to open '.c' files with gedit, if you put the cursor
 over a file named 'cool.c' then type 'Key-o' it will launch gedit with the cool.c file
 opened in it.